 Electronic medical records – such as EHR (electronic health records) are designed to centralize all the medical information known about a patient and store it in a digital format that can be accessed and edited by medical professionals.
 The fact that the medical records can be shared is a great advantage in treating patients, as doctors can easily access past data collected on an individual, and not rely entirely on the patient’s account of their medical history.

-Electronic health records often use standardized methods of collecting and organizing data, such as SOAP notes.
+Electronic health records often use standardized methods of collecting and organizing data, such as SOAP and BIRP notes.
 Having a homogenous style of data management and being able to share that data is extremely efficient at saving time and maximizing the efficiency of the medical act.
 For example, for a patient who is suffering from a chronic illness, an electronic health record allows any doctor who sees the patient to access previous treatment plans and base the future treatment on those.

 EHRs also give doctors a better perspective on the progress of the patient and also allows them to do research based on patients who share the same illnesses.